Interpretation of music in Zambia: texts in context 1

 Soft singing and loud drumming

-Because of the text of the 6th song of the Ipupo at banaNshimbi’s the audience is not very enthusiastic but they sing to assist the starter.
-The drummers play loudly to help the adept heal the relation with the spirit from Muchinda and because they are used to playing this kind of music (Mwami).
+Because of the text of the 6th song of the Ipupo at banaNshimbi’s the audience is not very enthusiastic, but they sing to assist the starter.
+The drummers play loudly to help the adept heal the relationship with the spirit from Muchinda, and because they are used to playing this kind of music (Mwami).

 This continues for some minutes.

 Interpretation of music in Zambia: texts in context 1.
-After the coming of Mwami, there were in fact two types of Ciwila possession.
+After the arrival of Mwami, there were in fact two types of Ciwila possession.
 One was connected to the old cults and yielded ing’omba.
-In former days, ing’omba were possessed by the spirits of ing’omba but in the 1980s it was the spirits of the deceased parents, in-laws and chiefs.
+In former days, ing’omba were possessed by the spirits of ing’omba, but in the 1980s, it was the spirits of the deceased parents, in-laws, and chiefs.
 The other type was a cult of affliction under Mwami guidance.
-The Ciwila mediums that could connect their possession to the older cults are not members of a cult group while the second type of Ciwila possessed are members of cult groups around Mwami shing’anga like that of bamukaNdubeni.
+The Ciwila mediums who could connect their possession to the older cults are not members of a cult group, while the second type of Ciwila-possessed are members of cult groups around Mwami shing’anga, like that of bamukaNdubeni.

-Possessed of the latter type often are not capable of heating the ritual since they are mostly concerned with their own possession and, more particularly, illness.
+Spirit-possessed of the latter type are often not capable of heating the ritual, since they are mostly concerned with their own possession and, more particularly, illness.
 As in the example of the 6th song.

 Continue to the next article in this series: the description and the interpretation of the song texts of this Ipupo.